niallang/Nial-Array-Language/_pages/download.md

 Nial was originally developed by Nial Systems Ltd., and the code of the company's old Nial distribution is available at [Planet APL](https://github.com/PlanetAPL/nial/).

+A work-in-progress [WASM interpreter](https://niallang.github.io/NIAL_WASM/) is under development, which you can run in your browser.

-Nial can be used at [Try It Online!](tio.run/#nial), but the version used is out of date.
+Nial can be used at [Try It Online!](https://tio.run/#nial), but the version used is out of date.